Cavacha: Formation and influence on Congolese music

 The origins of cavacha are subject to differing accounts, both of which ascribe its development to the early 1970s in Kinshasa.
 The first account, attributed to Zaïko Langa Langa's core members, suggests that the rhythm was conceived during a 1971 tour to Pointe-Noire from Brazzaville.
 As the band traveled overnight by train, they became enchanted by the repetitive churning of the locomotive's worn-down engine, mimicking the sound as ca va cha, ca va cha, ca va cha.
 According to Congolese cultural historian Zephyrin Nkumu Assana Kirikam, band member Mbuta Mashakado encouraged drummer Meridjo Belobi to replicate the rhythm on a drum kit, which then marked the beginning of an extended creative process.
 In a 2007 interview with Afriquechos.ch, Belobi recalled initial skepticism, describing the request as "incongruous" and admitting that he was doubtful.
-Upon returning to Kinshasa, he worked extensively to develop the rhythm.
-Assana noted that Belobi drew inspiration from a range of environmental sounds, including bird calls, animal footsteps, and mechanical noises—ultimately achieving a breakthrough that he likened to Archimedes' famed exclamation of "Eureka!"
+After returning to Kinshasa, he worked extensively to develop the rhythm.
+Assana noted that Belobi drew inspiration from a range of environmental sounds, including bird calls, animal footsteps, and mechanical noises, ultimately achieving a breakthrough that he likened to Archimedes' famed exclamation of "Eureka!"
 The rhythm was further developed and structured into Zaïko Langa Langa's musical identity with contributions from musicians such as Pierre Muaka Mbeka (Oncle Bapius), Félix Manuaku Waku, and Mbuta Matima.
 Oncle Bapius, as bassist, and Manuaku Waku, as lead guitarist, played key roles in harmonizing the rhythm, while Matima, as artistic director, was responsible for refining its tempo and overall integration into the band's sound.

 A second version of the story comes from Belobi himself.
 In a 1996 interview with Bob W. White, a professor of social anthropology at the University of Montreal, Belobi recounted that he first encountered the rhythm while listening to a Kinshasa-based urban traditional ensemble.
 He described hearing it played on the large drum (mbonda mama) using a single stick.
 Intrigued, he memorized the rhythm, adapted it for Zaïko Langa Langa's musical arrangements, and introduced ghosted 16th notes, thereby creating cavacha as it is known today.

 Regardless of its precise origin, cavacha became the foundational rhythm of modern Congolese dance music.
 It played a pivotal role in shaping the sebene, the high-energy instrumental section at the climax of a song, which is central to Congolese rumba and soukous.
 Meridjo Belobi, instrumental in cavacha's development, earned the nickname Masini Ya Kauka (Lingala for "the engine of Kauka").